-We're using the Behavior-driven Development (BDD) style syntax when writing our suites, which allows our tests to read like user stories.
-With the preceding example, you can read the tests as "The code should test something" and "The code should test something else".
-In fact, if we ran the previous tests we would see the following output:
+We're using the BDD style syntax when writing our suites, which allows our tests to read like user stories.
+With the preceding example, you can read the tests as The code should test something and The code should test something_else.
+In fact, if we ran the previous tests, we would see the following output: